 It was only after we’d travelled South America and Europe, and I began eating ensalada Rusa at markets and tapas bars, that I began to tweak the traditional Russian potato salad recipe, adding ingredients such as capers, which were included in the original Oliver recipe.
 I’d love to know what you think of my recipe.

-And if you enjoy this Russian potato salad recipe, please try some of my other Russian family recipes for favourites such as savoury pirozhki (hand pies), stuffed cabbage rolls, kotleti (chicken meat patties), potato vareniki, pelmeni, and pan-fried Russian dumplings.
+And if you enjoy this Russian potato salad, please try some of my other Russian family recipes for favourites such as savoury pirozhki (hand pies), stuffed cabbage rolls, kotleti (chicken meat patties), potato vareniki, pelmeni, and pan-fried Russian dumplings.
 We’d love to know what you think of them.

 Russian Potato Salad Recipe